taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee stands in her office, seemingly floating in the center of a giant transparent bacteria made of light.
 The light model of the bacteria is exquisitely detailed, and a section of the nucleoid is blown up for closer inspection.
 Majhee's fingers are raised in a well-practiced yet complicated gesture.
 Her face is darkened with barely contained rage.

-Off panel: **"...and if you just *give away* your research we'll *fail* our next audit and then we'll *never* get another grant!"*

-Majhee: **"Márcia, are you seriously talking to me about audits right now?"**
+Off panel: **"...and you shouldn't even *be* here right now, not after that hit to the head last night!
+Majhee, could you at least *look* at me when I'm talking to you??"**

-We see Marcia Netto, Director of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, looking exasperated yet sheepish.
+We see Marcia Netto, Director of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, looking exasperated.
+Majhee sullenly turns from her digital bubble.

-Marcia: **"Right, sorry...I'm *very* grateful that you've come in today, I know you're going through a lot, but we need to address this situation with Space Co before it *ruins* us!"*

-Majhee: **"If by 'address this situation with Space Co', you mean 'end the exploitation of Earthers by Orbiters', then I'm 100% on board."**

-Marcia: **"Majhee, I have no time for your political agenda today.
-I need you to focus on the science, not be a social justice warrior!"**
+Marcia: **"My *point* is... our sponsors are just trying to make the best of our situation right now.
+I agree, Space Co has changed a *lot* in the last 12 years...but ending the collaboration now will *cripple* every lab in the building, including yours.
+At the end of the day, we *need* to stay on good terms with Space Co."**

+Majhee: **"More than those protestors outside *need* clean air and affordable food?"**

+Marcia loses her patience.

+Marcia: **"Majhee, we are *just* a research institute.
+How are we supposed to police the largest international corporation on *and* off the planet??"**

 ### Page 5

 Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious.

-Majhee: **"Do you *really* believe science is done in a vacuum??
-You're taking dirty money and everyone knows it!"**

-Marcia, immediately apologetic, hands up to ward off Majhee's anger.

-Marcia: **"Majhee, right now, there are *no other sources* of funding.
-None."**

-Majhee: **"What about the UN grants funding *my* lab??"**

-Marcia: **"Fine, no other *easy* sources of *big* funding.
-I know what you'll say, that we're trading ethical integrity for easier paperwork, but I *cannot* get our sponsors to care."**
+Majhee: **"We work at the *biggest* research center in Brazil, and have *way* more privilege than most folks on the street, so if *we* can't stand up to unethical behaviour, who can??"**

+Marcia: **"Majhee, if Space Co can't work with us, they'll just go to some other institute.
+We don't *actually* have any leverage."**

-Majhee looks at Marcia miserably.
+Majhee looks away miserably.

-Majhee: **"The woman who asked me to help her fight corruption in São Paulo with open science would have *made* our sponsors care."**

-Marcia: **"I know, but...look, can we just go for a walk?"**

-Majhee: **"I can't, I'm already late.
-See, Felix is coming to fetch his delinquent P.I.*"**

-* *P.I. = Principle Investigator*
+Majhee: **"Well...if the sponsors want me out, *fine*.
+I'm not taking back *anything* I've said against Space Co."**

+Marcia: **"To be honest, they can't seem to decide whether to hate you or love you.
+You're the youngest scientist in the world with *two* UN grants..."**

+Majhee, dryly: **"Are you saying I have redeeming qualities in the eyes of our prestige- and money-hungry overlords?"**

+Marcia, hissing: **"Majhee!
+The walls...ears--!"**

 Felix, a scientist in Majhee's lab, appears at the doorway.

 Felix: **"Hi, sorry to interrupt...can we get Majhee please?
 Lab meeting was supposed to start an hour ago..."**

-Majhee: **"No no, my bad, we're wrapping up now.
+Majhee: **"I know, I'm sorry, I'm coming.
 Marcia, I'll give you a call later."**

 ### Page 6